 Continuity is king

-It shows that you have an eye for details, which is an important perquisite when working on tasks where sharp analytical skills are necessary.
-Have a look at my writing style.
-I usually start with a verb in the past tense and stick to a few words per listed point.
-That way the bullet point does not appear longer than a regular sentence and is therefore perceived more readable.
-I am currently reading the highly recommendable book The Elements of Style by E. B. White and William I. Strunk, which is a writing style guide named by Time as one of the 100 best and most influential books written in English.
+Continuity is important because it shows that you have an eye for details, which is an important perquisite when working on tasks where sharp analytical skills are necessary.
+For example, start with an action verb such as launched, developed, or formed and stick to a few words per listed point.
+This way, the bullet point does not appear longer than a regular sentence and is therefore more readable.
+I highly recommend the book The Elements of Style by E. B. White and William I. Strunk, which is a writing style guide named by Time as one of the 100 best and most influential books written in English.

 Use the right key words

-Developing your language skills and using the right key words is crucial to receive a positive response regarding your job application.
+Developing your language skills and using the right key words is crucial to receive a positive application response.
 Make use of LinkedIn and other professional platforms to find professionals with the job titles you are interested in.
-Analyze a few profiles and use the same key words that they constantly repeat.
-I hope this helps you to build a winning resume.
-Feel free to comment with an advice that you think is missing in this article.
+Analyse their profiles and use their key words and sentences in your own resume.